 24.1 - How ODS Works

-You might be getting the impression that by learning about the Output Delivery System (ODS) in this lesson that it will be the first time we use it.
-In reality, SAS has been using it behind the scenes all along to create the listing output that the procedures we've used generates by default.
+You might be getting the impression that by learning about the Output Delivery System (ODS) in this lesson it will be the first time we use it.
+In reality, SAS has been using it behind the scenes all along to create the listing output that the procedures we've used generate by default.
 All we want to do in this lesson is learn how ODS works and how to change the default settings so that we can get the output that we want rather than the output that SAS wants.

 So how does ODS work?
 Whenever you submit a program that creates output, ODS does the following: